 - It should be attractive and engaging.
 Choosing good and creative design templates and colors that represent your brand or for what you are making the web app is important.

 - To attract users to a site or web application, it should load quickly.
-Smooth and quick functioning of your site helps the users to interact easily.
+The smooth and quick functioning of your site helps the users to interact easily.

 - Web apps should provide data security.
 If there is some error in the user’s device, the data Should be saved and stored on an external server so that there is no data loss.